Maine Foliage Day 4 - Rockland to Edgecomb ME

 Highlights of the day:

 We started out of the hotel that overlooks Penobscot Bay and headed south to Owls Head Light State Park.
 Quiet.
 Serene.
 Peaceful.
-Lots comments about “this is how we expected Maine to look.”
-I guess that’s a good thing because there will be plenty more coastal views like this!
-Lots of pictures were taken and then we found something new (for us).
-There is now a gift shop & interpretive center in what was the lighthouse keeper’s home.
-We found out that the lighthouse was the old fashioned kerosene variety until 1989.
-That seemed a little late in history for automation.
-A pin and a couple of t-shirts were purchased and we were off.
+And wet.
+We heard oohs and aahs from the back of the van as more and more bright (and wet) foliage came into view.
+I guess that’s a good thing because there should be plenty more color like this.
+Pictures were taken at the lighthouse and then we visited the gift shop & interpretive center in what was the lighthouse keeper’s home.
+Did you know that Owls Head Light was the old fashioned kerosene variety until 1989?
+Seems they were a little late in history for automation.

 We spent the remainder of the day riding on quiet rural roads and occasionally dipping back down to the ocean or an inland lake.
 Some of that dipping down required equal if not more climbing out.
-One of our riders said he figured out this tour.
-It’s up and then it’s down.
-Or I supposed it could be down and up.
-Either way, I think it’s very accurate.
+The hearty souls on bikes paid no head to the terrain and made it into the hotel in record time.
+I wonder if the weather provided any motivation?? 🤔

-Towards the end of our day, we rode through Damariscotta.
-It’s a quiet little seaside town that is known for it’s Pumpkinfest & Regatta.
-The event was earlier on Columbus Day Weekend, however, the giant decorated pumpkins are displayed all along Main Street.
-It seems in theses parts they take the size of these squash quite seriously.
+Towards the end of our day, those of us in the van spent a little time in Damariscotta.
+That’s DAM-ruh-scot-ah, for those of you who like to get the local pronunciations.
+Seems there’s an extra “A” hanging out just taking up space.
+But I digress… Damariscotta is a quiet little seaside town that is known for it’s Pumpkinfest & Regatta.
+The event was a week ago on Columbus Day Weekend, however, the giant decorated pumpkins are still up and down Main St. It seems in theses parts they take the size of these squash quite seriously.
 Ginormous beasts are grown for competition and for decorating the local towns.
-I don’t know if it was the largest one of the season but we saw one that was nearly 1800 pounds.
+I don’t think it was the largest one of the season but we saw one that was over 1600 pounds.
 That’s a lot of pumpkin!
-Oh and almost as important as the great pumpkins, there is a “ye olde country store” that homemade ice cream.
-Ice cream in October?
-You bet!
+Oh and almost as important as the great pumpkins, there is a “ye olde country store” for lunch.